 Bird gatherings are occasions at which birds are brought together (from different locations) for any purpose, and afterwards disperse to more than one location.
 This includes fairs, markets, shows, sales or exhibitions, races or meetings (for example pigeons), and traders who gather birds from different sources to be sold online.

 Birds which are gathered together from different sources (such as internet sales), but remain in one location for at least 13 days after the arrival of the last bird, would not be considered a gathering.

 What bird gatherings can take place currently?

-All bird gatherings are now permitted in Scotland under the general licence that came into force on 15 May 2017.
-Poultry, game birds or waterfowl are permitted to attend gatherings, provided that the birds do not come from any Avian Influenza Prevention Zones or any declared Protection or Surveillance Zones.
+All bird gatherings that comply with the general licence that came into force on 18 Jan 2018 are now permitted in Scotland.
+Poultry, game birds or waterfowl are permitted to attend gatherings, provided that the birds do not come from any declared Protection or Surveillance Zones.